-I know I have always been a reader.
-Practically from birth I was a reader, or more acutely a listener – at that stage.
-A listener enticed with stories I could memorise and repeat word for word.
-The earliest book I remember is The Happy Prince by Oscar Wilde.
-A beautiful and dark children’s book, which has such emotional resonance when I read it today.
-A book that inspired me as a child, and as an adult.
+I was always a reader.
+Practically from birth.
+Or more accurately, a listener.
+A listener enamored with stories I would memorize and repeat word for word.
+The earliest book I recall is The Happy Prince by Oscar Wilde.
+A beautifully dark children’s story, that inspired the writer in me and still has emotional resonance when I read it today.